| {[{item.Location}]} |

 1. The Ghostly Origins of EdinburghDiscover the grim and mysterious past of Edinburgh, a city steeped in supernatural tales and haunted history.
 From ancient burial groun

 Experience the thrill of watching the Scotland National Rugby Union Team live at Murrayfield Stadium.
-The team has a rich history and passionate fan base, making every ma
+The team has a rich history and passionate fan base, makin

 Escape to Scotland’s northern extremes on a 5-day scenic tour and explore the beauty and prehistoric history of the Orkney archipelago, the rugged limits of Scotland’s northern coastline, the fabled Loch Ness, and the stunning Cairngorm mountains.